This recipe idea featuring salmon and potatoes is hearty and savory. Grab our Potato Salmon Croquettes recipe down below and give it a try.

 - 1 tablespoon freshly squeezed lemon juice

-- Add the whole egg and the egg yolk into a food processor and beat until they begin to thicken and emulsify (20 seconds).
+- Add the whole egg and egg yolk to a food processor and blend until thickened and emulsified (about 20 seconds).

-- Spoon the mixture into a bowl and fold in the chopped cucumbers.
+- Transfer the aioli to a bowl and gently fold in the finely chopped cucumber—season with salt to taste.

 Fannie says